Topological transport of deconfined hedgehogs in magnets

+While extensive studies have been devoted to spin textures in low dimensions, three-dimensional (3D) textures such as hedgehogs and hopfions are recently attracting more attention for their rich physics in topological phases~\cite{Fujishiro:2019aa, Tanigaki:2015aa, doi:10.1002/adma.201603227, PhysRevB.101.115144} and dynamic properties~\cite{PhysRevLett.123.147203, Zangprl, XXiao2016prb, Kanazawa:2016ab}.
+Hedgehogs exist inherently in 3D Heisenberg magnets.
+In contrast to 3D skyrmions~\cite{PhysRevB.100.054426} and hopfions~\cite{PhysRevLett.123.147203, Zangprl}, which can be annihilated by shrinking them down to the size of the atomic spacing without affecting spins far away, hedgehogs cannot be removed via local surgeries.
+The hedgehog flow can therefore be more stable against thermal fluctuations, and has potential applications in memory, logic devices, and energy storage~\cite{Allwood1688, Fert:2013aa, Parkin190, RevModPhys.80.1517,PhysRevLett.121.127701,energystorage}.

+In this paper, we explore both topological and energetic properties of magnetic hedgehogs in 3D Heisenberg ferromagnets to investigate their long-distance transport, the viability of which is considered from the following three aspects.
+A topological conservation law, which is valid in both the magnetically ordered and disordered phase, defines the framework of a hydrodynamic description of hedgehog currents.
+While (anti)hedgehogs are bound by a linear potential energy in the magnetically ordered phase, they become deconfined and hence mobile in the paramagnetic phase.
+We propose a nonlocal transport measurement in the setup as shown in Fig.~\ref{fig1}.
+A conserved hedgehog flow can be driven by a transverse electric current applied at an adjacent metal contact, resulting in a nonlocal signal decaying inversely proportional to the system length in the flow direction.

-\underline{\sectionn{Topological conservation law.}}|Let us first consider a three-dimensional insulating magnet without accounting for its detailed energetics, but focusing on a field-theoretic description for the topological aspects of its vectorial order parameter $\vb{n}(\vec{r},t)$, where the bold face is used for axial vectors and the vector arrow marks polar vectors.
-At low temperatures, the collinear magnetic order can be described by the directions of $\vb{n}$ assuming $|\vb{n}| = 1$.
+\underline{\sectionn{Topological conservation law.}}|Let us first consider a 3D insulating ferromagnet without accounting for its detailed energetics, but focusing on topological aspects of its vectorial order parameter $\vb{n}(\vec{r},t)$, where the bold face is used for axial vectors and the vector arrow marks polar vectors.
+In the ordered phase, the collinear magnetic order can be described by the directions of $\vb{n}$ assuming $|\vb{n}| = 1$.
 This would render a sphere order-parameter space $S^2$, with a nontrivial second homotopy group $\pi_2(S^2)=\mathbb{Z}$~\cite{nkhr}.
 A point defect, named hedgehog, with an integer-valued topological charge can correspondingly be identified in $\vb{n}(\vec{r},t)$.
-A familiar example for a hedgehog placed at the origin is given by $\vb{n}_0=\{x,y,z\}/|\vec{r}|$.
+A familiar example for a hedgehog placed at the origin is $\vb{n}_0=\{x,y,z\}/|\vec{r}|$.